This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mash the banana with a fork and add to a medium-sized bowl.
+• Mash the banana with a fork on a plate or in a bowl.
+Leave a few small pieces for texture.

-• Add the melted butter, the egg yolk, and the vanilla; mix well.
+• Mix in the melted butter, egg yolk, and vanilla until fully blended.

-• Add the dry ingredients and mix until combined.
+• Add the dry ingredients and stir just until you don't see dry flour.
+Don't overmix.

 Notes